dochavez/Documenting-with-Docusaurus-V2.-/README.md

 * ## Creating your Documents. 📚

 If we want to add a section so that our documents appear organized by categories, we must add a special section for them.
 Therefore, all of them will be presented as an organized structure, allowing easy navigation between them.
 If we want to add new sections we must locate ourselves within the **sidebar.js** file.
 One of the great features that Docusaurus provides is that we can provide a wide variety of documents that contain different information topics.
 These documents are stored within the folder named docs.
 To create documents we must create files that contain the extension **.md**.
-Once we create our document, Docusaurus will show them instantly.
 The structure that we must follow to create a document is:

 ```
 ---